- Program Partners

 Steamboat Springs Residents: Mayling Simpson and Paul Hebert

-Home Assessment Findings: The first step was hiring BPI certified energy analyst Ivars Mikelsons of Greenleaf Building Performance in Oak Creek.
+Home Assessment Findings: The first step was hiring BPI certified energy analyst Ivars Mikelsons of Greenleaf Building Performance in Oak Creek to complete a home energy assessment.
 The home assessment found many areas of air leakage and lack of insulation, with the attic and basement as the priorities.
 “This audit is the only way you can know what to fix, and we did learn a lot,” said Simpson, who has a Ph.D. in medical anthropology.
 “When you see the infrared, you can see where the heat is escaping from the house.”

-Energy Efficiency Projects: Several phases of energy efficiency improvements were completed, including work by Scott Kemp of New Mountain Builders and other local contractors:
+Energy Efficiency Projects: Several phases of energy efficiency improvements were completed by Scott Kemp of New Mountain Builders and other local contractors.
+These improvements included:

 Resource Savings: With the lighting upgrades, the couple’s electricity usage decreased by 46 percent, and their electricity bill costs decreased by 34 percent for a savings of $719 in the first two years.

-As the heated living spaces became more air tight, roof-damaging ice dams disappeared that previously formed above poorly insulated sections.
+As the heated living spaces became more air tight, roof-damaging ice dams that previously formed above poorly insulated sections disappeared.
 A follow-up blower door test showed a 40 percent decrease in air leakage after the upgrades.

-NOTE: Work completed such as LED lights, air sealing and home energy assessment are eligible for rebates available to all Yampa Valley Electric Association customers/members.
-Learn more at http://www.energysmartcolorado.com/rebates/.
+NOTE: Work completed such as LED light replacements, air sealing and the initial home energy assessment are eligible for rebates available to all Yampa Valley Electric Association customers/members.
+Learn more about rebates.